Dr. Joe Priest

 Before joining the Tarleton family, Dr. Priest worked as the Director for Aerobics Research at the Cooper Institute.
 He conducted contract fitness training for the U.S. Secret Service, U.S. Marshalls, U.S. Drug Enforcement and 10 state agencies.
 After working several years in the corporate world, he went back to school and obtained his Doctorate of Education from Texas A&M University-Commerce in 1983.

-He currently serves as a consultant for Magnet Schools of America and is instrumental in implementing Medical Sciences Magnet Schools around the country.
+He serves as a consultant for Magnet Schools of America and was instrumental in implementing Medical Sciences Magnet Schools around the country.
 Throughout his career, he has conducted research and investigations on the effects of exercise on individuals with spinal cord injuries and other conditions resulting in paralysis.
 The Laboratory for Wellness and Motor Behavior serves as an applied learning environment for his students.
 He has published his research findings in several in peer-review journals.

 Dr. Joe Priest